What Is Positive Stress?

 We all know what stress feels like.
 It is a certain sensation of nervousness and tension, sometimes stomach butterflies.
 It is a reaction from our bodies as the result of certain physical, mental or psychological demands which are placed on it.

-That is, more or less, the definition of the first person that identified stress, Hans Seley.
+That is, more or less, the definition of the first person who identified stress, Hans Seley.
 However, he also categorized it in good stress and harmful stress.

 The positive stress, also called eustress, is a reaction we have whenever we are faced with a demand which we can handle.
 It is a spark that can push your body to its limits in order to achieve a certain goal.